 Thomas Wernink is an independent non-executive director appointed to the Board in August 2008.
-He serves as a non-executive director of a number of European based property and investment companies, including stock exchange listed companies Segro plc, Citycon Oyj and European Direct Real Estate Fund (SICAF).
-He is also a former Chief Executive of Corio and Chairman of the European Public Real Estate Association.
+He has served as non-executive director of Green Reit PLC in Dublin since July 2013 and previously served as a non-executive director of a number of European based property and investment companies, including stock exchange listed companies Segro plc, Citycon Oyj and European Direct Real Estate Fund (SICAF).
+Formerly, he was also Chief Executive of Corio and Chairman of the European Public Real Estate Association.